AndreasHeger/CGATReport/doc/GeneLists.rst

 ======================

 Examining the overlaps between gene lists is something we do frequently.
-To make this easier SphinxReport contains a set of tools to make it easier.
+To make this easier CGATReport contains a set of tools to make it easier.

 Overview